 Good Things Foundation is based in Sheffield.
 We have designated the Legal & Information Security Officer with responsibilities for data protection.
 If you have any questions or concerns about Our privacy notice or would like to exercise any of your rights under GDPR such as;

 - To withdraw your consent to the processing of your information at any time, where we process your personal information based on having your consent;

-- To ensure that you data is kept up to date and accurate;
+- To ensure that your data is kept up to date and accurate;

-- To request a copy of your personal information held by Good Things Foundation;
+- To request the Good Things Foundation about the processing of your personal information, including to be provided with a copy of your personal information held by Good Things Foundation;

 - To request the correction and/or deletion of your personal information, or restrict or object to the processing of your personal information;